Additional Information about Training

 The Title IX Office offers specialized sessions beyond mandatory training.
 Advanced training sessions last 60-120 minutes and help employees:

-- Design non-discriminatory environments,
+- Design non-discriminatory environments

-- Recognize warning signs,
+- Recognize warning signs

-- Interact with reporting parties,
+- Interact with reporting parties

-- Fulfill reporting obligations,
+- Fulfill reporting obligations

-- Understand available campus services,
+- Understand available campus services

-- Locate community programs, and
+- Locate community programs

-- Provide affected parties with appropriate resources.
+- Provide affected parties with appropriate resources